0xfe/hacking-stellar/5-dex.md

 # (143297) selling 40.0000000 INR for EUR at 5.0000000 USD/XLM
 ```

 The path payment filled 10 units of both Mary's and Mike's offers.
 Effectively, Bob sold his `USD` to Mary, who in turn sold her `EUR` to Mike, who ended up paying Kelly the `10 INR`.
-Furthermore, Stellar ensured that of this happend in one atomic step, i.e., there's no way that this payment flow would only be partially executed, leaving both Bob and Kelly hanging.
+Furthermore, Stellar ensured that of this happened in one atomic step, i.e., there's no way that this payment flow would only be partially executed, leaving both Bob and Kelly hanging.

 ## Onward